-Quite simply one of the most successful basketball coaches in NCAA Division III history, Steve Moore has amassed a 36-year career record of 800-232, including an extraordinary mark of 713-167 the past 30 seasons at The College of Wooster, which puts him No. 2 in wins among Div.
+Quite simply one of the most successful basketball coaches in NCAA Division III history, Steve Moore has amassed a 38-year career record of 846-245, including an extraordinary mark of 759-180 the past 32 seasons at The College of Wooster, which puts him No. 2 in wins among Div.
 III coaches all-time.
+Moore will lead the Fighting Scots' program for one more season and then retire at the end of the 2019-20 academic year.

 Prior to coming to Wooster, Moore guided Muhlenberg College in Allentown, Pa., to successive Middle Atlantic Conference titles in the 1984-85 and 1985-86 seasons.
 Other highlights for Moore during his time with the Mules included leading Muhlenberg to its first 20-win season in 40 years in 1985-86 and being selected as the MAC Southern Division Coach of the Year in 1983.